Ensono/amido.github.io/docs/testing/dotnet_testing_selenium.md

 dotnet test
 ```

+As a result of the test execution - the 'BDDfy.html' test report will be automatically generated.

 :::info
 You don't need to run `dotnet restore` because it's run implicitly by all commands that require a restore to occur, such as dotnet new, dotnet build and dotnet run._
 :::